Research on pigment disorder in blacktip reef sharks and its impact on the local population

 The project is initially planned for four years.
 Depending on the progress and results, the period may be extended.

-There is already an interruption due to Covid 19-related travel restrictions.
+There has already been an interruption due to Covid 19-related travel restrictions.

 Scientist